catamphetamine/react-pages/README.md

   //
   localize: (store, preferredLocales) => ({ locale: preferredLocales[0], messages: { 'page.heading': 'Test' } })

-  // Is Server Side Rendering enabled?
+  // Is React Server Side Rendering enabled?
   // (is `true` by default)
+  //
+  // (does not affect server side routing
+  //  and server side page preloading)
+  //
-  // Can be used to temporarily disable server-side rendering
+  // Can be used to offload React server-side rendering
+  // from the server side to the client's web browser
-  // (e.g. as a performance optimization)
+  // (as a performance optimization) by setting it to `false`.
+  //
   render: `true`/`false`

   // (optional)